processing/p5.js/contributor_docs/webgl_mode_architecture.md

 4. **Improve p5.js performance:** It should **run as fast as possible without interfering with the previous goals.** Good performance keeps sketches accessible to a wide variety of viewers and devices.
 When designing new APIs, we try to ensure the design has a performant implementation.
 However, we give preference to simplicity and parity with 2D mode.

-## Design Differences with 2D Mode
+## Design differences with 2D mode

 The browser's 2D and WebGL canvas context APIs offer very different levels of abstraction, with WebGL being generally lower-level and 2D being higher-level.
 This motivates some fundamental design differences between p5.js's WebGL and 2D modes.